Photo by Casey Horner, Unsplash.

 I know what some readers must be thinking.
 The atheist who posed the question objected to the notion of choice.
 Unbelief, he said, was not a choice.
-He had done his homework.
-He had examined all the evidence and come to reasoned conclusion.
-He didn’t deserve to be punished.
+He had done his homework, examined all the evidence, and concluded he deserves to be punished.

-Nevertheless, it is possible for the ego to obscure truth.
-There are levels between fully conscious and unconscious, and we operate along that spectrum.
+Nevertheless, it is possible for the ego to obscure the truth.
+There are levels of fully conscious and unconscious, and we operate along that spectrum.

-The spiritual realm is known not through the ego or through pure reason, but rather via the heart.
+The heart discerns spiritual matters.
+Not the ego or the mind through pure reason.
 The heart is the locus of the Divine gaze.
 He sees us through our hearts, and through our hearts we see Him.

 Expecting your rational mind to find Allah ﷻ is like staring at your toaster, expecting it to pick up radio waves.
 The waves are all around, but to tune in, you need a radio, not a toaster.
 Your heart is the instrument of Divine frequency.